mhotchen/mhotchen.github.io/_posts/2016-08-01-an-experiment-in-line-numbers.markdown

 2         | fizzbuzz(range(1, 101))
 {% endhighlight %}

-As you can observe it gets pretty lengthy pretty easily.
-There are two primary benefits to this line numbering system:
+As you can see it's lengthier than traditional line numbers, but it does provide some information that traditional line numbers wouldn't at a glance:

-1. It becomes abundantly clear where the complexity lies, just from the line numbers.
+1. It becomes easier to see where the complexity lies (around 1.3.2-1.3.3), just from the line numbers.
 On larger files, without even having to read the source you can see where refactoring effort should be focused.
 2. It promotes a flatter structure (which compliments the first exercise in [object calisthenics](https://www.cs.helsinki.fi/u/luontola/tdd-2009/ext/ObjectCalisthenics.pdf)).

 So that's it.
-This isn't a revolution, just a small proposal for giving software developers a very quick and rough guide to the complexity of their code.
-[Here's a rough implementation](https://github.com/mhotchen/line-steps).

-As an additional take away from this article I want developers to occasionally look at things that are a given, for example text editors, HTTP, etc. and see if you can find a small twist on these fundamentals.
-It's worth challenging pretty much anything because at the very least it means you have a stronger understanding of the existing solutions.
+By using indentation to pack a little more information in to line numbers you can get a quick visual cue of what the state of a source file is.
+[Here's a rough implementation](https://github.com/mhotchen/line-steps) written in C++.